Ukiah High School

 - One year of American Institutions/Economics or AP Comparative Government

-- Two years of Mathematics, including one year of Algebra I.
+- Two years of Mathematics courses, including one year of an Algebra course (Algebra I or Algebra Essentials)

-- Two years of Science: one Biological, one Physical or two years of Agriculture or one of each;
+- Two years of Science courses: one Life science course, one Physical science course or two years of Agriculture courses or one of each

-- One year Visual or Performing Arts (VPA) OR one year Foreign Language (FL).
+- One year of a Visual or Performing Arts course (VPA) OR one year of a Foreign Language (FL) course.

 |CALIFORNIA SCHOOLS OF HIGHER EDUCATION